 Didactic Program in Dietetics Mission and Verification Statements

-Didactic Program in Dietetics Mission Statement
+Didactic Program in Dietetics and Nutrition (DPND) Mission Statement

 The program is dedicated to providing quality education that prepares the student for competent practice and current and future roles in the dietetic profession.
 The program is committed to facilitating the intellectual, personal and professional growth and lifelong learning of students.
 The program is committed to developing critical thinking, problem solving and leadership skills to prepare students for the challenges of an evolving diverse community and work place.

 - Prepare graduates to successfully perform in entry-level dietetics positions

 - Prepare graduates who successfully obtain jobs in the dietetics field and/or enter graduate school

 - Prepare graduates who are committed to lifelong learning